-The table below summarises the portfolio composition and corresponding Solvency II values of bonds (both Investments and Assets held for index-linked and unit-linked contracts) at year-end 2022 and 2021:
+The table below summarises the portfolio composition and corresponding Solvency II values (both Investments and Assets held for index-linked and unit-linked contracts) at year-end 2023 and 2022:

-Portfolio composition Total Solvency Total Solvency II amount
+Portfolio composition Total Solve Total Solvency II amount

-2022 2021 % change
+2023 2022 % change

-Government bonds 2.721 3.856 -29%
+Government bonds 2.800 2.721 +3%

-Corporate bonds 796 989 -20%
+Corporate bonds 861 796 +8%

-Equity 4 12 -67%
+Equity 4 4 0%

-Investment funds/Collective Investment Undertakings 1.240 1.567 -21%
+Investment funds/Collective Investment Undertakings 1.386 1.240 +12%

-Structured notes 0 0 -
+Structured notes 5 0 -

-Cash and deposits 91 82 11%
+Cash and deposits 44 91 -52%

-Mortgages and loans 85 92 -8%
+Mortgages and loans 89 85 +5%

 Property 0 0 -

-Total 4.937 6.598 -25%
+Total 5.189 4.937 +5%

-Table 5: Portfolio composition (source: QRT SE.02.01) in MI €
+Table 14: Portfolio composition (source: QRT SE.02.01) in MI €

 The largest part of the portfolio is invested in government bonds.
 In order to ensure a balanced portfolio and an adequate return, other investments are made in corporate bonds.
-This is done in line with the asset allocation and the investment management agreement approved by the Board of Directors.
+This is done in line with the approved asset allocation and the investment management agreement approved by the Board of Directors.

-The decrease in the government bond position is to be explained by the significant increase of interest rates (10 year EUR Swap rate from +0,30% in December 2021 to +3,20% in December 2022), leading to a significant decrease of the market value of the bonds.
-A smaller part of the decrease is due to the decrease of the portfolio size given the run-off status of the company.
+The increase in the government bond position is to be explained by the significant decrease of interest rates (10Y EUR Swap rate from +3,20% in December 2022 to +2,50% in December 2023), leading to a significant increase of the market value of the bonds.
+The amortized cost value of the portfolio has further decreased, given the run-off status of the company on the one hand and a larger part of reinvestments in the corporate bond segment on the other hand.

-In the corporate segment the decrease is also to be explained by a decrease of the market value due to the rising interest rates.
-The portfolio as such remained stable.
+In the corporate segment the increase is also partially to be explained by an increase of the market value due to the decreasing interest rates, but also by a net increase of the portfolio size because of new purchases.